BruceArmstrong007/Chat-Application-Monolithic/README.md

 6.) check http://localhost:4200/  <br />

 # Steps 4 & 5 can be skipped if you do this  <br />
-  from root cmd - "docker-compose up --build -V"  this will also containerize the Angular-Ionic frontend App And also takes some time to containerize and run
+  From root cmd - "docker-compose up --build -V"  this will also containerize the Angular-Ionic frontend app and also takes some time to containerize and run

 # Note
   Angularv16, IonicV7, NestJS(monolithic), redis pub/sub & redisdb, MongoDB, No NGRX & RxJS so far, Basic default UI and themes, Socket.io extensive implementation <br />